rust-lang/book/second-edition/src/ch19-03-advanced-traits.md

 ### The Newtype Pattern to Implement External Traits on External Types

-In Chapter 10, we mentioned the orphan rule, which says we're allowed to implement a trait on a type as long as either the trait or the type are local to our crate.
+In Chapter 10, we mentioned the orphan rule, which says we’re allowed to implement a trait on a type as long as either the trait or the type are local to our crate.
 One way to get around this restriction is to use the *newtype pattern*, which involves creating a new type using a tuple struct with one field as a thin wrapper around the type we want to implement a trait for.
 Then the wrapper type is local to our crate, and we can implement the trait on the wrapper.
-"Newtype" is a term originating from the Haskell programming language.
+“Newtype” is a term originating from the Haskell programming language.
-There's no runtime performance penalty for using this pattern.
+There’s no runtime performance penalty for using this pattern.
 The wrapper type is elided at compile time.

 For example, if we wanted to implement `Display` on `Vec`, we can make a